-That said, we recommend using aย reputable Thai lawyerย who specializes in Thai family law to help expedite the process and ensure there are no hiccups along the way.
+That said, we recommend using a reputable Thai lawyer specializing in Thai family law to help expedite the process and ensure no hiccups along the way.

 Thai family law lays out two ways to get divorced, depending on whether a divorce is consensual or contested, which we will explain below: